pioio/ezcli/README.md

 ## Other features
-- expose regular python function into a task, print their output to stdout  (`-P` flag.)
+- Expose regular python function into a task, print their output to stdout  (`-P` flag.)

+- Integration with go-task (http://taskfile.dev).
+If `TASKCLI_GOTASK_TASK_BINARY_FILEPATH` is set, any local Taskfile.yaml files are loaded automatically.

 ## Customisation
 `taskcli` comes with sane defaults out of the box, but it can be